intel/auto-round/examples/multimodal-modeling/Qwen-VL/README.md

 This document presents step-by-step instructions for auto-round.
 # Run Quantization on Qwen-VL Models

-In this example, we introduce an straight-forward way to execute quantization on some popular multimodal models such as Qwen-VL.
+In this example, we introduce an straight-forward way to execute quantization on some popular multimodal models such as Qwen-VL and Qwen2-VL-Instruct.

 ## Download the calibration data